Gulf University for Science and Technology: Center for Career Services and Alumni (CCSA)

-The library has books, e-books, journals, e-journals, audiovisual materials, and bibliographic/full-text databases.
-The library has a collection of 19,000 book titles, 115,000 scholarly journals (including open access titles) in digital format, 194,000 e-Books, and 82 bibliographic and full-text databases.
+The library give access to books, e-books, e-journals, media materials, open access resources, and bibliographic/full-text databases.
+The library has a collection of over 24,500 book titles, 57,122 unique scholarly journals, 489,214 unique e-Books, curated open access resources, and 30 subscription databases.

-Study areas and discussion rooms are provided on the lower level of the library for women and upper level for men.
-Wireless network access is available throughout the library; there are 120 computer workstations for research and to access information.
-A network printing facility is available.
+Study areas and three discussion rooms are provided.
+Wireless network access is available throughout the library.
+There are 80 computer workstations for research and to access information.
+Eight printers are available in black/white and color.

-The following services are available for the GUST Community users:
+The following services are available for the GUST community users:

-Borrowing service, information and reference service, Ask a Librarian service, Library instruction and information literacy, TeamSpot Service, Access to the online library catalog, and the electronic resources available on the library website.
+Borrowing service, information and reference service, library instruction and information literacy, access to the online library catalog, and the electronic resources available on the library website.